pchickey/talk-px4-ardupilot/README.md

 Pat Hickey
 13 Jan 2013

-A talk prepared for the PDX Drones group.
+A talk prepared for the PDX Drones group, 17 Jan 2013.

+Possibly useful to others as an introduction and tutorial.

 ## Building